-When the building was constructed, how long the residents have lived there, and where the building is located are all factors in how communities look and feel.
+When the building was constructed, how the building is designed, how long the residents have lived there, how large or small the apartments are, how good the food is, and where the building is located are all factors in how a community looks and feels.

 If a community is called “assisted living”, it is licensed by the state to provide certain services to its residents.

 All assisted living centers in San Diego County are regularly inspected to make sure they meet licensing requirements.
 They are also investigated if a complaint is filed.